spectral-discord/knowledge-base/logseq/pages/TSON.md

 				- Integration with TonalHub for fetching and updating data hosted in TonalHub instances
 				- Tools for including TSON support in your own software
 				- And more...
-			- *Coming Soon!*: [[TonalHub]] - open-source, self-hostable web app for archiving and working with tuning, timbre, and instrument models collapsed:: true
+			- *Coming Soon!*: [[TonalHub]] - open-source, self-hostable web app & API for archiving and creating tuning, spectrum, and instrument models collapsed:: true
 				- API and UI for archiving, fetching, and manipulating TSON data
 				- TSON data model versioning